annotation/text-fabric/docs/Use/Browser.md

 ???+ note "apps"
-    Below, when you see `app`, you have to substitute it by the name of an existing TF app, such as `bhsa`, `peshitta`, `syrnt`, `uruk`.
+    Below, when you see `app`, you have to substitute it by the name of an existing TF app.

-    The Text-Fabric browser fetches the corpora it needs from GitHub automatically.
+    The Text-Fabric browser fetches the apps and corpora it needs from GitHub automatically.
     [More about corpora](../About/Corpora.md)

 ??? hint "On Windows?"